 - Correct any asymmetry present.

-Dr. Fusi and Dr. Craig are experienced reconstructive and aesthetic breast plastic surgeons and encourage Houston patients to schedule a consultation to gain more understanding of the benefits, risks, and costs associated with the procedure.
+Dr. Fusi and Dr. Craig are experienced reconstructive and aesthetic breast plastic surgeons and encourage patients to schedule a consultation to gain more understanding of the benefits, risks, and costs associated with the procedure.

 Should I Schedule a Breast Reduction Consultation?